joydeepbroy-zeotap/aerospike-poc/graph-db/bulk-loader-poc/bulkloader_results.md

-# Performance Metrics of Bulk Load with Maximum Degree of 140
+# Performance Metrics for Bulk Load with Maximum Degree of 140

 | Metric                                    | Value             |
 |-------------------------------------------|-------------------|